Harry Whelehan: Attorney General

 Taoiseach Charles Haughey appointed Whelehan Attorney General of Ireland in the Fianna Fáil–PD coalition on 26 September 1991, replacing John L. Murray, who had been nominated to the European Court of Justice.
 Whelehan was reappointed by Albert Reynolds after Haughey's resignation, and reappointed by the Fianna Fáil–Labour coalition after the 1992 general election.

 X Case

-In 1992, Whelehan was the attorney general in the X Case, in which he sought an injunction to prevent "Miss X", a teenager pregnant from rape, from travelling abroad to the United Kingdom for an abortion.
+In 1992, Whelehan was the attorney general in the X Case, in which he chose to seek an injunction to prevent a 14 year old child, "Miss X", a teenager pregnant from rape, from travelling abroad to the United Kingdom for an abortion, after she became pregnant after the violent attack.
 This was a test case of the (subsequently repealed) Eighth Amendment of the Constitution of Ireland, which guaranteed the "right to life of the unborn".
 In a 2010 documentary, government press secretary Seán Duignan said some ministers felt Whelehan should have turned a blind eye to the case.
 Whelehan expressed regret for "the upset, the sadness and the trauma which was visited on everybody involved", but felt he had a duty to uphold the Constitution, and that only he had locus standi for the fetus involved.